Last Updated on July 12, 2021.

 - It’s more affordable.

-- It’s got a gain dial and a mute button, plus the audio doesn’t distort when recording hot signals, as long as they don’t clip.
+- It’s got a gain dial and a mute button, plus the audio doesn’t distort when recording hot signals, at least as long as the signals aren’t clipping.

 - The four pickup patterns offer a lot more versatility.